Worked example: character-injection adversarial sweep#

 This matters for reproducible adversarial benchmarks — the same manifest of seeds + techniques produces the same matrix of scores regardless of when or where the sweep is run.

-The six advanced techniques (bidi RTL override, tag stripping, synonym
+perturbation; the advanced 6 (bidi RTL override, tag stripping, synonym

 for cls in CORE_TECHNIQUES: